-- a) Resisting development that would adversely affect Scheduled Ancient Monuments and their settings, more specifically the Rowe Ditch, Moated Site at Court House Farm, the Bowl Barrow south-east of Milton Cross, and the Dovecot at Luntley Court. - b) Protecting the burgage plan form to the north and south of the A44 (West Street, High Street and East Street) through the village. - c) Requiring appropriate development proposals elsewhere to be accompanied by full archaeological investigations, and in the event of significant and/or extensive remains being found they should be preserved in-situ wherever possible. - d) Resisting development that adversely affects features or the setting of Listed Buildings and other similar heritage assets.
-In particular, the Market Hall and its setting should be protected, including from the impacts of traffic upon its fabric. - e) Ensuring every effort is made to retain and conserve buildings and heritage assets of local importance, including traditional rural buildings, and groups of buildings that contribute to the character and appearance of Pembridge Conservation Area.
+- a) Resisting development that would adversely affect Scheduled Ancient Monuments and their settings, more specifically the Rowe Ditch, Moated Site at Court House Farm, the Bowl Barrow south-east of Milton Cross, and the Dovecot at Luntley Court. - b) Protecting the burgage plan form to the north and south of the A44 (West Street, High Street and East Street) through the village.

-- f) Resisting development that would adversely affect a Registered Park and Garden. - g) Only allowing development within unregistered parks and gardens to proceed if an assessment has shown the effects of works will fit sensitively into the garden design.
-In addition, the contribution that such parks and gardens make to the wider landscape will be relevant to this consideration. - h) Promoting development that would conserve the character of the Parish's historic farmsteads through allowing sensitive conversions where appropriate. - 8.3 The area's heritage is reflected in the presence of a number of Scheduled Monuments, Listed Buildings, Pembridge Conservation Area and other locally important monuments, buildings and other heritage assets.
+- c) Requiring appropriate development proposals elsewhere to be accompanied by full archaeological investigations, and in the event of significant and/or extensive remains being found they should be preserved in-situ wherever possible. - d) Resisting development that adversely affects features or the setting of Listed Buildings.
+In particular, the Market Hall and its setting should be protected, including from the impacts of traffic upon its fabric. - e) Ensuring every effort is made to retain and conserve buildings and heritage assets of local importance, including traditional rural buildings, and groups of buildings that contribute to the character and appearance of Pembridge Conservation Area. - f) Resisting development that would adversely affect a Registered Park and Garden. - g) Only allowing development within unregistered parks and gardens to proceed if an assessment has shown the effects of works will fit sensitively into the garden design.
+In addition, the contribution that such parks and gardens make to the wider landscape will be relevant to this consideration. - Promoting development that would conserve the character of the Parish's historic farmsteads through allowing sensitive conversions where appropriate. - The area's heritage is reflected in the presence of a number of Scheduled Monuments, Listed 8.3 Buildings, Pembridge Conservation Area and other locally important monuments, buildings and other heritage assets.
 There are also potential archaeological sites and historic landscapes that contribute to the area's character.
-These assets and, where appropriate, their settings15 are important and need to be preserved.
+These assets and, where appropriate, their settings14 are important and need to be preserved.
 Features such as the Market Hall and grouping of the many Listed and other buildings forming the main street in Pembridge are important to local economy and cultural heritage and should be retained and enhanced where appropriate.
 The Market Hall in particular is highlighted by the community in the Resident's questionnaire with 86% of those responding indicating they value this asset.
 This policy also retains the protection of burgage plots on either side of the A44 which has been a long-standing policy included in previous plans, reflecting the importance of this feature to the character of the Conservation Area.
 The contribution of locally important buildings, archaeology, parks and gardens and other assets should be recognised for their contribution to the Parish's landscape character and Pembridge Conservation Area, in particular.
 This policy should not restrict development but influence the approach taken and even stimulate development where their re-use and regeneration brings benefits.
 Where a proposal is likely to affect a heritage asset, developers should consider very carefully what these effects might be and how they should be mitigated.
 It is recommended that in such instances they prepare Heritage Impact Statements to support their planning and related applications.
-In relation to parkland, this should include the contribution made to the green infrastructure network of the Parish. - 8.4 Historic England has sponsored a project to characterise the historic farmsteads within the County and it is understood that it would like to see a positive approach to their conservation.
-Historic farmsteads are particularly important to the local settlement pattern, reflecting its particular dispersed character.
-The project study has identified that Herefordshire's landscape has one of the most intact anciently enclosed landscapes with farmsteads comprising loose courtyard forms within its lowlands and regular courtyard plans on its great estates.
-The agency promotes designs that will conserve, protect and sustain these forms, protecting their features, settings and cultural significance.
+In relation to parkland, this should include the contribution made to the green infrastructure network of the Parish.

-15 NPPF paragraph 128
+14 NPPF paragraph 128